patrickdreyer/taxer/ai.md

 - Keep this context file (ai.md) up-to-date with relevant, confirmed changes.
 - When the user refers to "context", they mean this ai.md file.
 - When the user types "load ai.md", read this file and follow all rules within as if they would have requested them to you.
+- When adapting the context, apply changes first, then refactor if needed to better reflect the actual meaning.

 ## Project Context Summary
 - **Objective:** A local, single-user desktop application for Swiss crypto tax reporting.